18 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 The index is weighed by free float market cap, but it also has a few rules it enforces at each rebalancing.
 No component can account for more than 12% of the portfolio and no less than 0.3%.
 All stocks with a weighting of greater than 4.5% can't collectively account for more than 45% of the portfolio, with the remainder capped at 4.5%.
 And pre-revenue firms and diversified companies can't make up more than 10% of the firm collectively, and individually can't be weighted any more than 2%.

-Technology is BKCH's largest sector by far, at 72% of assets, followed by financials (15%) and communication services (7%).
-The U.S., Canada, and China account for almost 92% of the portfolio.
-Marathon Digital is the largest holding with a weighting of more than 17%, followed by Coinbase at a little more than 12%; at those weights, both stocks would have to be trimmed down to the 12% limit at the next rebalancing.
+Technology is BKCH's largest sector by far, at 74% of assets, followed by financials (19%) and communication services (3%).
+The U.S., Canada, and China account for almost 90% of the portfolio.
+Riot Blockchain (RIOT, 12.6%) and Coinbase Global (12.1%) each have double-digit weights in the fund; each would be trimmed to the 12% at the next rebalancing.

 VanEck Digital Transformation ETF